anhducokok/anhducokok/README.md

 # 💫About Me :
-🎯 I’m a software engineering student with real project experience using Java, JavaScript, and ReactJS.
+🎯 I’m a software engineering student with real project experience using Java, JavaScript, and ReactJS.<br>
-🚀 Passionate about full-stack development and learning modern tools & frameworks.
+🚀 Passionate about full-stack development and learning modern tools & frameworks.<br>
-🛠️ I love turning ideas into working products and improving developer experience.
+🛠️ I love turning ideas into working products and improving developer experience.<br>
-🌱 Currently diving deeper into backend systems, TypeScript, and scalable architecture.
+🌱 Currently diving deeper into backend systems, TypeScript, and scalable architecture.<br>
-📚 I believe that continuous learning is the key to becoming a great developer.
+📚 I believe that continuous learning is the key to becoming a great developer.<br>